Extra-Creativity/Ray-tracing-based-Renderer/README.md

 // line 20 - 22, Vector3 Shade(Scene& scene, const Ray& ray, int depth)
 const double stopPossiblity = ...; // R.R. possiblity of stop.
 const int minDepth = ...; // light bounces at least for $minDepth$ times.
 Before this, R.R. will not trigger.
-// If you want to limit the max bouncing times, you can simply add a constant $maxDepth$ and add some code. const int minRefDepth = ...; // For refractive object, path tracing will only choose one way; but ideally there should be at least 2 ways.
+// If you want to limit the max bouncing times, you can simply add a constant $maxDepth$ and some other code. const int minRefDepth = ...; // For a refractive object, path tracing will only choose one way; But ideally there should be at least 2 ways.
 Thus to make it realistic, we guarantee $minRefDepth$ times 2-way bouncing.
 ```

 > In the result picture, we set them as this :